limabravoecho-collab/enquerant/README.md

 - `examples/riemann-hypothesis-brief.txt` — a settled subject in a
   dimensionless nest, where entropic debt reads as incompleteness in the record.
-No bridged nest rests on firmer ground.
+One bridged nest, 0.0, rests on firmer ground.
 - `examples/navier-stokes-brief.txt` — an unsettled subject in a dimensional
   nest, where the same figure reads as disorder in the system.
 Two bridged nests rest on firmer ground than its own.